 - (1) Textbook Reading: The student should read the textbook chapters that correspond to each lesson.
 In order to do well in related works (assignments, discussion sessions, the midterm, and the final), you should keep in mind that the textbook is the essential source of information for the course. - (2) Lecture Notes: The student should read the lecture notes found under the Module.
 The lecture notes are basically summaries of the material being covered in the text and they serve as a good orientation, a different rendition of the material, and a good review. - (3) Assignments: Each lesson has the corresponding assignment which consists of some short answer questions and a few essay questions.
 The questions will be based upon readings and topics in the required text (TWP).
 Unlike the timed quizzes for TTBE explained below, the assignments for TWP has no specified time limits.
 So you can leave the session and return back to resume.
 You have to submit the assignment before the deadline when you complete all questions.
 But please do not submit the assignment before you finished all questions.
-Once you submit the assignment, you cannot resume the assignment. - (4) Discussions: Each discussion session covers one or two lessons and multiple discussion topics will be given.
-Each student is required to participate at least twice or more times in the discussion.
-Participation in one topic twice is O.K.
-Participation in multiple topics is also good.
-Discussion grading depends on how much enthusiastically you participate in the discussion, how well you engaged in the discussions with other classmates, and most importantly how clearly you presented logic to support arguments.
+Once you submit the assignment, you cannot resume the assignment. - (4) Discussions: Each discussion session covers one or a few lessons and multiple discussion topics will be given.
+Students are required to participate at least twice or more times in EACH discussion session.
+Participations in one topic twice are O.K.
+Participations in multiple topics are also good.
+Discussion grading depends on how much enthusiastically you participate in the discussion, how well you engaged in the discussions with other classmates, and most importantly how clearly you presented logics to support arguments.
 Initiating and leading discussions is always difficult.
 So someone who initiates and leads discussions in each discussion session will deserve an extra credit.
 (1 point.
-Each discussion session will be graded in 10 points scale.)
-In each discussion session, up to 5 students could receive 1 point extra credit due to this reason.
+Each session will be graded in 10 points scale.)
+In each discussion session, up to 5 students could receive 1 point extra credit.
 It is important to keep good manners in discussions and be respectful of classmates who have different viewpoints.